chaunguyen3rd/workshop-01-wordpress-deployment-on-eks/content/2-Prerequisite/2.1-createec2/2.1.4-createsecgroup/_index.md

   - Click **Create security group**.
   ![SG](/images/2.prerequisite/ws01-createsg09.png)

 So we are done creating the necessary security groups for EC2 instance, EKS cluster and EFS.
+Next, we will create EC2 linux bastion host.